iWaraxe-school/onlinestore-dulasevich/README.md

+#
+#This is comment added to README file in order to complete the 1st task
+#

 ## 0. Intro

 While going through this training you will develop console `online store`.
 Each next task will append some functionality or flexibility to it;